AntonioFeijaoUK/real-unicorns-com/docs/index.md

 Then you will be asked for a password.
 Type it in to decrypt the file and reveal the next hidden message.

-Note that the AWS or Amazon full name of the service matters in this challenge.
+Note that the AWS or Amazon full names of the services matter in this challenge.

 Spaces matter.